IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

 VPC | The name of the VPC.
 The list of VPCs is available [here](https://cloud.ibm.com/vpc-ext/network/vpcs) SECURITYGROUP | The name of the Security Group.
 The list of Security Groups is available [here](https://cloud.ibm.com/vpc-ext/network/securityGroups)
 SUBNET | The name of the Subnet.
 The list of Subnets is available [here](https://cloud.ibm.com/vpc-ext/network/subnets) SSH_KEYS | List of SSH Keys IDs that are allowed to SSH as root to the VSI.
-Can contain one or more IDs.
-The list of SSH Keys is available [here](https://cloud.ibm.com/vpc-ext/compute/sshKeys)
+Can contain one or more IDs.<br> The list of SSH Keys is available [here](https://cloud.ibm.com/vpc-ext/compute/sshKeys)
 [DB/APP]-HOSTNAME | The Hostname for the VSI.
-The hostname must have up to 13 characters as required by SAP.
-For more information on rules regarding hostnames for SAP systems, check [SAP Note 611361: Hostnames of SAP ABAP Platform servers](https://launchpad.support.sap.com/#/notes/%20611361)
+The hostname must have up to 13 characters as required by SAP.<br> For more information on rules regarding hostnames for SAP systems, check [SAP Note 611361: Hostnames of SAP ABAP Platform servers](https://launchpad.support.sap.com/#/notes/%20611361)
 [DB/APP]-PROFILE | The profile used for the VSI.
-A list of profiles is available [here](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).
-For more information about supported DB/OS and IBM Gen 2 Virtual Server Instances (VSI), check [SAP Note 2927211: SAP Applications on IBM Virtual Private Cloud](https://launchpad.support.sap.com/#/notes/2927211)
+A list of profiles is available [here](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).<br> For more information about supported DB/OS and IBM Gen 2 Virtual Server Instances (VSI), check [SAP Note 2927211: SAP Applications on IBM Virtual Private Cloud](https://launchpad.support.sap.com/#/notes/2927211)
 [DB/APP]-IMAGE | The OS image used for the VSI.
 A list of images is available [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-images)

 Edit your SAP system configuration variables that will be passed to the ansible automated deployment: